Here’s How to Make Your Own Non-Toxic Pesticides

 Chop ten to 15 garlic cloves into small pieces and soak in 1 pint of mineral oil overnight.
 Strain and spray oil mixture directly on bug infestations.
 You’ll want to know these health benefits of gardening while you’re at it.

 This can be a pungent but safe cure-all for fungi and pests alike, according to green-thumb blogger Master Garden Girl: Fill a plastic bucket halfway with compost, then add water to the top.
 Let sit for ten to 15 days.
 Strain, then dilute, using the formula of one part compost tea to 10 parts water (although you can go down to four parts water for serious fungal infections).
 Spray on your infected plants—especially roses plagued by black spot and tomatoes besieged by early blight.
 Goose the strength of your tea by adding 2 tablespoons of molasses per 1 gallon of diluted tea, or a squirt of citrus oil.
-Check out these 11 secrets you won’t learn from the garden center.

 If you’re battling a slug and/or snail infestation, try setting out little dishes of beer around your garden.
 Snails and slugs will lap it up the suds—alcohol is toxic for the creatures.
 Here are more ways to get rid of pests naturally.